apache/incubator-weex/doc/source/references/advanced/extend-to-ios.md

 You can alse return number/array/dictionary except string.

-`notice:`  the exported synchronous native method **can only be called on JS thread**.
+`notice:`  the exported synchronous native method **can only be called on JS thread**. **Do not** do heavy work which will block js execution.

 `notice:`  Vue 2.0 has not supported this feature yet.
+It will be supported in version 0.12 at the soonest.

 #### Register the module